 Also, they taste just like chocolate cake!
 They are moist, oh-so-chocolatey, and purely divine.
 It’s time for pancakes to become more than just a breakfast food.
 They are now a dessert food, too!

-I love these pancakes with my signature Vanilla Cream Syrup (that you’ve seen like 10 times already if you’ve been following =), but there are so many variations on these pancakes.
+I love these pancakes with my signature Vanilla Cream Syrup (or my Strawberry Syrup if you love a chocolate-dipped strawberry), but there are so many variations on these pancakes.
 They give me another wonderful use for any leftover Vanilla Cream Syrup I have left from making breakfast pancakes.
-So, I’d recommend trying them with Vanilla Cream Syrup at least once, then switch up the toppings as you’d like as long as you’ve tried them with that amazing syrup at least once =).

 - Preheat a non-stick griddle to 350 degrees.
 In a mixing bowl whisk together 2 cups brownie mix and baking powder.
 Add in melted butter, applesauce, eggs, buttermilk, milk and vanilla and stir until combine.
 Pour 3 Tbsp mixture onto non-stick griddle (if your non-stick griddle is slightly warn you may need to butter it, I just found it was better not to butter the griddle because they spread less if not using butter).
 Cook pancakes several minutes until tiny bubbles start to appear on surface and you are able to lift an edge, then carefully flip and cook opposite side only about 30 seconds to 1 minute.
 Serve warm with Vanilla Cream Syrup or alternate serving ideas listed.